Metoclopramide Oral/ IV / IM (Reglan®)

 This medication, depending on your dose and how often you use it, may cause an inability to rest or relax.
 Talk to your oncology care team if you experience this side effect so they can help you manage it.

 In rare cases, this medication can cause tardive dyskinesia.
 This can lead to abnormal muscle movements, often in the face, including grimacing, sticking out the tongue, and smacking of the lips.
 Alert your healthcare team immediately if you notice or develop any of these symptoms.

 Less common, but important side effects can include:

 - Changes in Muscle Control and Movement: Similar to tardive dyskinesia, this medication can cause a number of other side effects that can result in changes to muscle movements.
 Parkinsonism causes movements such as shaking, body stiffness, and trouble moving or keeping your balance.
 Akathisia is being unable to sit still or feeling like you need to move your hands, feet, or body.
 If you are having any changes in muscle movement you should call your provider right away.

-- Neuroleptic Malignant Syndrome: This side effects can cause high fever, stiff muscles, problems thinking, fast heart rate, and increased sweating.
+- Neuroleptic Malignant Syndrome: This side effect can cause high fever, stiff muscles, problems thinking, fast heart rate, and increased sweating.
 This side effect is rare but can be serious.
 Contact your provider if you have any symptoms of neuroleptic malignant syndrome.

 - Change in Mood: This medication can cause depression.
 In rare cases, this medication can cause a person to have thoughts of hurting themselves and to possibly act on those thoughts.
 If you have any thoughts of suicide you need to call your provider right away.